-Table 3: Key Features of Development Strategies
+Table 3 - Key Feature of Development Strategies

-Common Features for Option 2A - Consolidation, Regeneration and controlled edge of settlement growth and Option 2B - Consolidation and Regeneration
+Common Features for Option 2A and Option 2B

-Both Options will:
+Both Options will.....

-- Ensure efficient use of land and buildings that maximises the re-use of brownfield sites and regeneration priorities; - Retain a focus upon delivering the Strategic Development Opportunities (SDOs) at Maidenhill, Barrhead North and South and other allocations of LDP1; - Promote appropriate Infill development in all villages; - Contribute to the viability of the rural economy; - Allocate new sites for 100% affordable housing; - Encourage more new housing in our Town Centres, both new build and conversions of vacant units (Issue 5) this would be optimised through Option 2A; - Promote limited new development to support appropriate small scale enhancements to existing sporting facilities (Issue 7.2); - Locate development close to the existing transport infrastructure, jobs and services and facilities; and - Sustain sustainable transport network and existing local services and facilities.
+- Ensure efficient use of land and buildings that maximises the re-use of brownfield sites and regeneration priorities; - Retain a focus upon delivering the Strategic Development Opportunities (SDOs) at Maidenhill, Barrhead North and South and other allocations of LDP1; - Deliver new private and affordable housing; - Promote appropriate Infill development in all villages; - Contribute to the viability of the rural economy; - Allocate new sites for 100% affordable housing; - Encourage more new housing in our Town Centres, both new build and conversions of vacant units (Issue 5) - this would be optimised through Option 2A; - Promote limited new development to support appropriate small scale enhancements to existing sporting facilities (Issue 7.2); - Locate development close to the existing transport infrastructure, jobs and services and facilities; and - Sustain sustainable transport network and existing local services and facilities.